mperezy/next-app-role-based/README.md

 ### Ready to go!

-- Now just need to run `yarn dev`, the app will be running at http://localhost:3000.
+- Now just need to run `yarn dev`, the app will be exposed at http://localhost:3000.